 Dealing with Dissatisfied Customers is always a challenge.
 In the beauty salon industry, we all know that it’s almost impossible to please every single client.
 Although every salon gets into the business to provide the perfect services and experience to their clients, sometimes it just doesn’t happen.
 Typically speaking, there are two types of clients that visit a salon.
 On one hand, there are clients who won’t be happy or satisfied no matter how good your service is, and on the other hand, are a set of clients who are unhappy or dissatisfied because the level of services you offer is not up to the mark.

-Here’s a little reality check: No matter how perfect the ambience and products in your salon are, if the customer does not walk out happy out after availing a service, your business is going to suffer.
+Here’s a little reality check: No matter how perfect the ambiance and products in your salon are if the customer does not walk out happy after availing a service, your business is going to suffer.

 Did you know?
 96% of unhappy clients never complain when they are dissatisfied with a haircut.
 They simply turn to the stylist and say ‘love it’, when in reality they don’t.
 Also, 91% of these guests will leave and never come back.
-Salon management software is a great way to find out existing customers, active customers, defected customers and inactive customers.
+Salon management software is a great way to find out existing customers, active customers, defective customers, and inactive customers.